Flexitive/page-api/README.md

 Defining a custom element involves implementing API hooks which are called by the Page Runtime on load and during execution.
 These API hooks are described below.

 ### `load`
-Load any data (images/videos/json etc) required by the element and call `callback` when ready.
+Load any data (images/videos/json etc) required by the element, populate `container` with HTML you want to display when the element appears, and call `callback` when ready.

+`size` is an object with `width` and `height` properties, representing the dimensions of the custom element.
+This is useful if the element content needs to respond to the element size.

 `load` is called by the Flexitive Runtime early in the page load sequence.
 The page will not start until all elements have finished loading their assets.

-### `render`
-Populate `container` with HTML you want to display when the element appears.

-`size` is an object with `width` and `height` properties, representing the dimensions of the custom element.
-This is useful if the element content needs to respond to the element size.

 ### `resize` (optional)
 Update the element HTML content whenever the element size changes (e.g. if the browser window is resized).